-The NMWG focuses on network measurements, however many measurement tools' results are influenced by bottlenecks at the hosts making the measurements.
-We work to identify these effects in this document, but a more thorough approach to such bottlenecks is the focus of the Internet2 End-to-end Performance WG [16].
+The NMWG focuses on existing and currently used measurements to determine network performance.
+This document defines standard terminology to describe those measurements.
+It does not attempt to define new standard measurement methodologies or attempt to define the best measurement methodologies to use for grid applications, however it does attempt to point out the advantages and disadvantages of different measurement methodologies.
+The results from some measurement tools are influenced by bottlenecks at the hosts making the measurements.
+We work to identify these effects in this document, but a more thorough approach to such bottlenecks is the focus of the Internet2 End-to-end Performance WG [16] and there is also related work from the European Union DataGrid and DataTAG projects [32].